Best For

 Sex Test

-This mattress has a high level of bounce paired with excellent edge support.
+The Ridge Crest II has good sex performance.
+In our tests, we measured a high level of bounce paired with excellent edge support.
 These two factors make up 80% of the sex score and are critical to good performance in this category.

 It does struggle with cooling and pressure relief, but within the sex test, these sub-factors just aren’t worth enough of the total score to really bring down performance.